PlatONnetwork/platon.py/docs/quickstart.rst

 -----------------------

 It's time to start using Web3.py!
-Once properly configured, the ``w3`` instance will allow you to interact with the Ethereum blockchain.
+Once properly configured, the ``w3`` instance will allow you to interact with the Platon blockchain.
 Try getting all the information about the latest block:

 .. code-block:: python

-    >>> w3.eth.get_block('latest')
+    >>> w3.platon.get_block('latest')
     {'difficulty': 1,
      'gasLimit': 6283185,
      'gasUsed': 0,